Medical PhotographyGDPRData ProtectionPatient Privacy

 When clinical images are exchanged on WhatsApp, they almost never make it into the patient's formal medical record.
 The ICO's investigation of NHS Lanarkshire specifically flagged this: "The images and videos were not held on any clinical systems, only in the WhatsApp group."

-This creates a dangerous situation where important clinical information exists outside the official record.
-If the patient is later seen by another provider, or if there's a medicolegal inquiry, the WhatsApp-shared images are invisible.
-They're not documented, not dated in the clinical system, and not accessible to anyone who wasn't in the chat.
+This creates a situation where important clinical information exists outside the official record.
+If the patient is later seen by another provider, or if there is a medicolegal inquiry, the WhatsApp-shared images are invisible.
+They are not documented, not dated in the clinical system, and not accessible to anyone who wasn't in the chat.

 Problem 5: Mixing Personal and Professional Communication